andjar/ALASCA/README.md

 ALASCA expects a data frame, eg. `df`, with at least the following columns (with these exact names)

 * `time` Either factor, string or integer.
 Defines when a sample is taken.
+  * Note: Even though you call it `time`, it can contain other variable values, eg. age or BMI!
 * `variable` Either a factor or a string.
 The measured variable.
 * `group` Either a factor, string or integer.
 Defines the group of a participant